cloud-ark/kubeplus/README.rst

 Kubernetes admin deploys KubePlus on a Kubernetes cluster using following simple commands.

-- cld platform create platform.yaml -- platform.yaml defines the custom operators to be added to the kubernetes cluster.
+- kubeark platform create platform.yaml: platform.yaml defines the custom operators to be added to the Kubernetes cluster.
+  It requires following information about each custom operator that needs to be part of KubePlus platform.

+  - Path to operator's helm chart.

+  - KubeARK specific yaml file per operator that provides additional information about configurables, life-cycle actions, and composition.

-- cld platform update platform.yaml -- Add/Update custom operators.
+- kubeark platform update platform.yaml: Add/Update custom operators.

-- cld platform list -- List installed custom operators.
+- kubeark platform list: List installed custom operators.

 *KubePlus usage*